 Stage 2: Brief the team

-At this stage, the brand and the design team should meet up and discuss their expectations and limitations.
+At this stage, the brand and the design team should meet up and discuss their expectations and limitations for the packaging design process.
 This stage is crucial since it determines whether plans are heading in the proper direction.
 It serves as a road map, and the brand’s inputs are a key tool in gaining a comprehensive grasp of the psychology of the customer towards their brand.

 The quality of the briefing reflects the nature of the creative work.
 A seasoned creative agency is adept at breaking down the brief.
 Based on the brief, they determine what is needed, what works, and what doesn't.